SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Conclusion and Future Work

 For future work, we plan to extend our study in the following directions.
-First, we plan to extend our evaluation to practical game development settings.
-The current experiments were conducted in controlled research environments with structured tasks and update logs, which may differ from the noisy, heterogeneous, and large-scale conditions of commercial game development.
-Collaborating with industry partners will allow us to assess the practical utility of our framework in real production pipelines.
+First, we plan to extend our evaluation to a broader range of game genres and practical development settings.
+The current experiments were conducted in two representative but limited game environments.
+Extending SAGE to additional game types—particularly those with different state observability characteristics (e.g., partially observable multiplayer games) or different semantic structures (e.g., real-time competitive games such as FPS and MOBAs, turn-based strategy games, card games with stochastic elements)—represents a critical direction for validating the generalizability of our approach.
+Moreover, collaborating with industry partners will allow us to assess the practical utility of our framework in real production pipelines, where tasks and update logs may be noisier, more heterogeneous, and larger-scale than in controlled research settings.
 Second, we aim to further reduce the computational overhead of our method.
 While the proposed multi-objective optimization significantly improves test case quality, the path extraction and evaluation process can still become expensive in large state–action graphs.
 A promising direction is to integrate pruning strategies into the optimization stage, so that redundant or low-value paths can be efficiently discarded without sacrificing behavioral diversity.
 Such hybrid optimization–pruning techniques could greatly enhance the scalability and responsiveness of our approach in resource-constrained real-world workflows.
 Third, we will explore graph-based incremental maintenance mechanisms to improve long-term adaptability across version updates.
 Our current strategy focuses on re-execution and removal of obsolete test cases, but this process can become costly over extended development cycles.
 By explicitly modeling version-to-version transitions as update-aware graphs, we aim to incrementally adapt test suites with minimal recomputation.
 This approach has the potential to maintain consistency and stability of regression testing pipelines while reducing manual intervention and long-term overhead.